Ethical Principles and Publication Policy

 Correction, Retraction, Expression of Concern

 If editors identify minor errors that do not affect the findings, interpretations, or conclusions in a published article, they may consider publishing a correction.
 In cases of major errors/violations that invalidate the findings and conclusions, the article may be retracted.
 If editors detect an intention by the authors to abuse research or publication or find evidence that the findings are unreliable, they should consider publishing an expression of concern.
-COPE and ICJME guidelines are taken into account regarding correction, retraction, or expression of concern.
+COPE guidelines are taken into account regarding correction, retraction, or expression of concern.

 Publication of Studies Based on Surveys and Interviews